john-magee/CommandQuery.Framing/README.md

 ### Creating a Command Handler
 Command Handler is used for inserting, updating, or deleting data from your database.
 The DomainEventPublisher is used to publish an outbound message for your domain or the message could be sent to a message queue.
-Ideally commands should be encapsulated and should not call other commands or queries.
+Ideally, commands should be encapsulated and should not call other commands or queries.
 If you need to query for data then it should be part of the command encapsulating the functionality.
 ```cs
 public class WidgetCommand : AsyncCommandHandler<CreateNewWidgetMessage,CommandResponse>